 interviews based upon a review of the applications and public comment.

-5.2 The Secretary shall notify each applicant to be interviewed at least 10 days prior
+56.2 The Office of Court Administrator shall notify each applicant to be interviewed at least 10 days prior

 to an interview and advise the applicant of the time and place.
+Interviews are public and must take place in the judicial district where the vacancy occurs.

-Rule 6.
+Rule 76.
 Selection of Nominees – Format of Reports

-6.1 As soon as practical following interviews as specified in Rule 5, the Commission
+67.1 Immediately As soon as practical following interviews or following a determination to dispense with interviews as specified in Rule 65, the Commission shall meet to discuss the nominees and qualifications,

-shall, following discussion, with the concurrence of at least four (4) members of
+shall, following discussion, and with the concurrence of at least four (4) members of